 Emitting loud noises

 If your boiler sounds like it is struggling, then its likely that you need to replace it.
 A buzzing or whining sound emitting from your boiler is likely an indication that there are internal issues that have been caused by wear and tear over time, or lack of servicing.
+See more common causes and fixes of boiler sounds here to find out if it is something you can fix yourself.

 Leaking water